Sign up to our Newsletter

 Final Thoughts

-After finding your passing score and assessing how many questions you should aim to answer correctly, you should be on your way to creating a comprehensive MPRE study plan.
+After finding your passing score and assessing how many questions you’ll need to answer correctly, you should be on your way to creating a comprehensive MPRE study plan.
 This carefully crafted study schedule will help you ace your MPRE and get you one step closer to becoming a licensed lawyer!

 Good luck!